End-to-end certification and regulatory compliance for Indian and global markets.

 1. Trust:

 • What it is in reality: Trust is formed when one person transfers property to another for dealing with and administering it for the benefit of a third party.
-In the case of an NGO, the trust deed binds the organization as to its aims, conduct, and use of assets;
+In the case of an NGO Registration, the trust deed binds the organization as to its aims, conduct, and use of assets;

 • Order under which it operates: Trust Act (It varies slightly from region to region/country to country, but broadly similar principles apply)